-With a laugh Harry waved bye at Glen before rejoining the feast.
+With a laugh Harry waved bye at Glen before rejoining the feast and releasing the sound barrier.
 Even with the slight dread of meeting the men, he felt a load of pressure vanish having finally made a decision.
 And maybe, just maybe, because of the people surrounding him who had wormed into his life.

 A couple days later, Harry stared at the mess Windy had reported.

 Notes everywhere, students backed against the walls, torn and horrified paintings hiding near their frames, desks toppled, chairs scattered.

 Looking at the mix of students (ranging for shock to rage), he turned toward the swarm of Cornish pixies.
 There were dozens of the things, all currently floating from Harry's spell.
 They seemed to mostly enjoy the experience at least.